airbnb/css/README.md

   cursor: pointer;
 }

-// Crap, I need these exact styles on an <a> tag
+// Dang!
+I need these exact styles on an <a> tag
 ```

 **Good**